noi-techpark/w2panalytics/README.md

 ## How does the MAP work?

 On the left sidebar of the map we have differents link-stations that active the Javascript code in the map.html file.
 When the Javascript code is called, all stations associated with a tipology is recovered through Ajax call to the Web2py Server and reports in the map under makers.
+See for example:

+-load_geojson_bluetooth()
+-load_geojson_traffic()
+-load_geojson_parking()
+-load_geojson_env()

+N.B.
+Web2py server return the data in GeoJSON format.

 The date associated with a station is showing to the user through a popup that allows to switch to the graphic tab for seeing the data in a statistic graph.
 The Web2py Application retrieves the data through the Integreen API:
 For example

 Bluetooth stations: